offensive-packaging/documentation/o-saft/index.md

          * O-Saft - OWASP SSL advanced forensic tool Thanks to Gregor Kuznik for this title.

-         * +cipherraw and some proxy functionality implemented by Torsten Gigler.
+         * Basic cipher check and some proxy functionality implemented by Torsten Gigler.

          * For re-writing some docs in proper English, thanks to Robb Watson.